Moduli of polarised manifolds via canonical K\"ahler metrics: Preliminaries

 \begin{theorem} Fix a K\"ahler class $\alpha$ on $X$, and suppose $\omega \in \alpha$ is a cscK metric.
 Then: \begin{enumerate}[(i)] \item The automorphism group $\Aut(X,\alpha)$ is reductive, and is the complexification of the isometry group of $(X,\omega)$. \item If $\omega' \in \alpha$ is another cscK metric, then there is a $g \in \Aut(X,\alpha)$ such that $\omega = g^*\omega'$. \end{enumerate} \end{theorem}

-Here the automorphism group $\Aut(X,\alpha)$ is characterised as a subgroup of $\Aut(X)$ by its Lie algebra consisting of vector fields which vanish somewhere \cite{LS}.
-We will denote $G = \Aut(X,\alpha)$, which is reductive, and is the complexification of the isometry group of $(X,\omega)$, which we denote $K$.
-In addition we denote by $\mfk$ the Lie algebra of $K$ and $\mfg$ the Lie algebra of $G$, so that again $\mfg$ is the complexification of $\mfk$.
-In the integral case, so that $\alpha = c_1(L)$ for an ample line bundle $L$, the automorphism group then consists of automorphisms of $X$ which lift to $L$.
+Here the automorphism group $\Aut(X,\alpha)$ is characterised as a subgroup of $\Aut(X)$ by its Lie algebra, which consists of vector fields which vanish somewhere \cite{LS}.
+We will denote $G_X = \Aut(X,\alpha)$, which is reductive, and is the complexification of the isometry group of $(X,\omega)$, which we denote $H_X\subset G_X$.
+In addition we denote by $\mfh_X$ the Lie algebra of $H_X$.
+In the projective case, by which we mean the case that $\alpha = c_1(L)$ for an ample line bundle $L$, the automorphism group consists of automorphisms of $X$ which lift to $L$.